Cher Scarlett: Early life and education

 Scarlett was born in Walla Walla, Washington, and grew up in Kirkland with her mother, who worked in construction.
 Her father and step-father were mostly absent from her life.
-A sister of Scarlett’s died at age 30 in 2018.
+A sister of Scarlett's died at age 30 in 2018.
 She said she grew up poor, coming from generational poverty in a family of farm laborers that settled in Eastern Washington descended from the Volga Germans.

 She attended Juanita High School in the early 2000s, and says she earned a nearly perfect score on the SAT.
 Scarlett was interested in science and video gaming, and says she wanted to be a scientist and go to space after being a junior astronaut and studying biotechnology while in school.
 She taught herself to code during middle school, creating a website for her guild in EverQuest and continued experimenting with web development on the blogging platform LiveJournal.

 Scarlett experienced sexual abuse at a young age, and when she was in high school began battling drug addiction, eventually dropping out.
-She also experienced an incident of commercial sexual exploitation in 2005, which led her to a suicide attempt.
+She later obtained a GED.
+She experienced an incident of commercial sexual exploitation in 2005, which led her to a suicide attempt.
 Scarlett later provided information to federal authorities that led to the arrest of one of the perpetrators in 2018.
 Prior to starting her career, Scarlett worked as a stripper, but she says getting pregnant prompted her to change her life.
+Scarlett worked in the service industry, including working the overnight shift at Krispy Kreme, while her daughter was young.

-Scarlett also worked in the service industry, including working "overnights" at Krispy Kreme, while her daughter was young.
+In August 2023, Scarlett enrolled in Orange Coast College to study computer science.
+She temporarily withdrew to attend a 10-week-long domestic violence counseling program and experienced homelessness.
+She then re-enrolled to study astrophysics and earth science.
+While in community college, she held positions at the Jet Propulsion Laboratory and the California Institute of Technology.
+She graduated with honors and multiple associate's degrees in 2026.
+She transferred to Wellesley College.